-Students will fill in the information that was learned on the “What We Learned” chart (See Attachment Two: What We Learned of Lesson One: What Is Kwanzaa?)
-They may use pictures, symbols or temporary spelling to complete their individual charts.
+Students fill in the information that was learned on the “What We Learned” chart (See handout from lesson one: What We Learned) They may use pictures, symbols or temporary spelling to complete their individual charts.
 Add to the class chart started in Lesson One.

 None for this lesson.

 Standard DP 02.
 Roles of Government, Business, and Philanthropy

 Benchmark E.3 Identify ways that trust is important in all communities.

 Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.3 Describe a benefit of group cooperation.